-NATO summit meetings provide periodic opportunities for Heads of State and Government of member countries to evaluate and provide strategic direction for Alliance activities.
+NATO summit meetings provide periodic opportunities for the Heads of State and Government of NATO member countries to discuss important issues facing the Alliance and provide strategic direction for its activities.
+The next NATO summit will be held in Vilnius, Lithuania on 11-12 July 2023.

 - Summit meetings are often held at key moments in the Alliance's evolution – they are not regular meetings, but important junctures in the Alliance's decision-making process.